Global Language Monitor’s Ninth Biennial List of Top Politically (in)Correct Words for 2016 and 2015

 Harvard won the award for supplanting the ancient and honored title of “House Master” for the rather amorphous yet politically neutral title of ‘faculty dean’.
 Harvard undergraduates live in residence dorms called ‘houses’ modeled on the colleges of Oxbridge and other Medieval European universities.

-Of course, when Faculty of Arts and Sciences dean Michael D. Smith announced the change, he responded to criticism that the change reflected a misunderstanding of the word “master” as possibly connected to America’s history of slavery, Not so, he contended.
+Of course, when Faculty of Arts and Sciences Dean Michael D. Smith announced the change, he responded to criticism that the change reflected a misunderstanding of the word “master” as possibly connected to America’s history of slavery, Not so, he contended.
 “None of these [contentions] could be farther from the truth”.
 Nota Bene: Harvard’s motto is a single word ‘Veritas,’ Latin for Truth.

 The unanswered question remains, what, if anything, the university plans to do with the more than 4,000 masters degrees awarded at Harvard’s 365th Commencement on May 26, 2016, let alone the tens of thousands awarded over the last three centuries.
 Nota bene: T%he highest decision-making body in the University is called the Board of Overseers.

 Of course, the Harvard administration’s decision was not without precedent, it followed the actions of the Los Angeles County Purchasing department.
 In computer terminology, “master/slave” refers to primary and secondary hard disk drives.
 But a Los Angeles County purchasing department told vendors in late 2003 that the term was offensive and violated the region’s cultural diversity.
-The county’s department of affirmative action undertook a hunt to replace it on software product packaging.
+The county’s Department of Affirmative action undertook a hunt to replace it on software product packaging.
 After a public uproar, the county backed down.
 Payack said that while the incident took place in late 2003, the debate about it continued into 2004.

 “We label these words and phrases Politically (in)Correct because of the fierce debate they often stir and incur,” said Paul JJ Payack, president and Chief Word Analyst of the Global Language Monitor.
 “People spanning the political spectrum can find the phrases politically ‘correct’ or ‘incorrect’ depending on their particular views”.

 The University also placed a plaque naming four slaves who labored for two of its presidents some of its buildings in the 17th and 18th centuries.
 The plaque ‘honored’ four people: Titus, Venus, Juba, and Bilhah.
 No surnames were ever recorded, while first names were adopted from those used in imperial Rome.
-Bilhah was listed in the President’s journal as a “Negro Wench”.
+Bilhah was listed in the President’s Journal as a “Negro Wench”.